insar-uk/thames_tidal_helper/README.md

 - `--input` (default: `input.txt`)

-The input file is a line-separated list of datetimess in the format `YYYY-MM-DDTHH:MM:SSZ`.
+The input file is a line-separated list of datetimess in the format `YYYY-MM-DD HH:MM:SS`.
 The script will query and interpolate the tidal data for each of these times.

 - `--output` (default: `output.txt`)

-The tidal heights will be written to this file in the format `2020-05-02T10:01:01Z 1.23`.
-Where `1.23` is the tidal height in meters at the queried datetime `2020-05-02T10:01:01Z`.
+The tidal heights will be written to this file in the format `2020-05-02 10:01:01, 1.23`.
+Where `1.23` is the tidal height in meters at the queried datetime `2020-05-02 10:01:01`.

 - `--site` (default: `"Chelsea Bridge"`)